-The highest peak reaches an elevation of 4,392m above sea level.
-Every year, thousands of people successfully reach its summit, which requires an elevation gain of over 2,700m.
+Mt Rainier hight is 14,410 ft (4,392 m) above sea level.
+This makes it the highest peak in the state of Washington.
+Every year, thousands of people successfully reach its summit, which requires an elevation gain of over 2,700 m.

 Climbing the mountain requires a good level of physical fitness as well as rigorous conditioning beforehand.
 This is most important to avoid silly mistakes on the mountain which can be the result of fatigue and lead to avoidable injury.

 One of the most notable concerns about climbing Mount Rainier is the unpredictable and rapidly changing weather conditions.

 The quality and success of your experience is highly dependent on selecting the right time to climb (see below) – and it is important that you are ready to turn around if the weather unexpectedly turns foul.
 Harsh, winter-like storms are known to occur even in the middle of summer.

 Although there are more than 50 routes to the top of Mount Rainier, below are summarized some of the most popular options.

 Difficulty: Alpine Grade II